waggle-sensor/waggle/user_documentation/getting_started.md

 TODO: picture of USB network adapter connected

-Instructions how to find the IP address of the node controller in your network can be found here:
+Instructions how to find the IP address of the node controller in your network and to login into the device using ssh can be found here:

 [SSH_connection.md](./SSH_connection.md)